paulloy/whiskey_herald_msp3/TESTING.md

 inputted a value that returns results | display search.html with all drinks that match the query.
 They should have an image, rating, and name. | pass
 Clicked one of the search results | display custom page for the whiskey I clicked on, the same name, rating, and image.
 Display whiskey.html/<whiskey_name> | Pass
 Focused on a search result and pressed enter key | display custom page for the whiskey I clicked on, the same name, rating, and image.
 Display whiskey.html/<whiskey_name> | pass
+Inputted a misspelled search value. e.g scatch instead of scotch | display "no results for scatch" Did you mean "scotch"? | fail

 ### profile.html